Mirror Paintings: Cuba Series

 Selected works available for purchase at DZINE Gallery in San Francisco

-This series of acrylic and epoxy resin paintings on mirrors is based on photographs taken in Cuba.
-The photos are details of unexamined spaces: decaying buildings, stained walls, and peeling paint of once-vibrant homes.
-The paintings are not an exact copy of a photograph, but an emotional representation of a place that the title references.
-I am not interested in accuracy; that is why cameras exist.
+This series of paintings on mirrors is based on photographs taken in Cuba.
+The paintings are not an exact copy of a photograph, but rather an emotional representation of a real place (with the location referenced in the title).

-In several of the paintings, the mirror is left intentionally visible.
-The reflection alters the artwork, and the exposed mirror literally puts the viewer in my painting.
-Conceptually, this shifts the role of the artist as sole creator.
 The square format of each painting references social media and our familiarity of seeing images this way.
-Each work is signed on the back and can be hung in any direction.
+Each painting is signed on the back and can be hung in any direction.